jmerali3/Ocean_Flow/README.md

 #### ELI5 - What is a Gaussian Process?
 You have some data, and there are an infinite number of functions that can fit this data.
 The function could look like a straight line, a quadratic curve, or a sine wave.
 Some fit better than others.
 The assumption is that the choice of *function* conforms to a Gaussian probability distribution.
 But we can do better than that - it is actually a conditional Gaussian distribution because it is *conditional* on the known (or training or seen) data points.
 In other words, the known data gives us some information from which to construct a joint Gaussian distribution.
+We sample from this distribution, and we have our model along with some nice error bands.

 Okay, maybe ELI18